tetzaveh

 I really want to incorporate all that lovely purple that’s called for in the textiles, and for that I’m leaning towards my Lavender Velvet Cabbage Soup.
 A purée so gorgeous and so delicious, and it’s also full of cancer-fighting cabbage.
 The soup can be made with or without dairy—the choice is yours depending upon what you’re serving it with.
 And as impressive as it looks, it’s pretty quick to put it together, especially if you’re not making stock from scratch.

 For the entrée I’m going to go with koresht fesenjan, a delicious stew made with a sauce of ground walnuts and pomegranate molasses.
-It’s traditionally done with chicken or Cornish hens, but I’ll share a vegetarian version as well.
+It’s traditionally done with duck, and often with chicken or Cornish hens, but I’ll share a vegetarian version as well.
 Don’t be dismayed if you have walnut haters.
 They’re barely perceptible by the end.

 I’ll also do some vegetable sides—I’ll decide what when I see what looks good at the produce stand.